saadkhan29/lesson-w05d02-rails-has-and-belongs-to-many-association/README.md

-## Rails Has and Belongs to Many Relationship
+## Rails Has and Belongs to Many Relationship + Devise Authentication

 Let's build a recipes app where a recipe has and belongs to many ingredients and an ingredient has and belongs to many recipes.